HardTalk™ for Board Members

 - Employee retention

-The study revealed that 93% of employees consider their workplace to be at risk because difficult conversations are being avoided.
+The study revealed that 93% of employees consider their workplace to be at significant risk of an incident because difficult conversations are being avoided.
 Five of the most common examples of those conversations are:

 ‘I didn’t have time’ – 78% of employees have seen their co-workers take unsafe shortcuts to meet tight deadlines